-It can be a challenge to get all your dinner ready to serve at the same time, especially if you're trying something complex or even if you're just short of time.
+It can be a challenge to get all your dinner ready to serve at the same time, especially if you're trying something complex or even if you're just short on time.
 If your meal includes rice, however, a good rice cooker can simplify at least that part of your preparation by giving you perfect rice kept at serving temperature until you're ready for it.

 We put rice cookers through their paces in our test kitchen to see which ones will deliver perfect rice but won't be too difficult to clean after the meal.

 There are a lot of rice cookers on the market and we can't test them all in one go.
-As with most of our product tests, our aim is to test the most popular products and those you're most likely to see in the stores, though we also like to cover innovative models if we can.
+As with most of our product tests, our aim is to test the most popular products and those you're most likely to see in stores, though we also like to cover innovative models if we can.

 We survey manufacturers to find out about their range of models, we check market sales information and we also look at any member requests to test specific models.
 From this we put together a final list for our buyers.
-They go to the retailers and purchase each product, just as a normal consumer would.
+They then go to the retailers and purchase each product, just as a normal consumer would.
 This ensures the cookers are the same as any consumer would buy and not 'tweaked' in any way.

 The main purpose of a rice cooker is to cook rice well, and that's what we test.
-We cook both white and brown rice in the cookers following the manufacturers' instructions.
+We cook both white and brown rice in the cookers following the manufacturer's instructions.

 - White rice should all be perfectly cooked with the grains being firm and separate.
 There should be no excess water left after cooking.
 There should be little or no browning on the base.
 We use jasmine rice as our white rice.

 - Brown rice should also be perfectly cooked and the grains separate but should be slightly firmer than white rice.
-As for white rice, there should be little or no browning on the base.
+As with white rice, there should be little or no browning on the base.

 Ease of use

-We also look at how easy rice cookers are to assemble, use and clean, and we check the external temperature of the cooker surface, handles, and controls during operation.
+We also look at how easy the rice cookers are to assemble, use and clean, and we check the external temperature of the cooker surface, handles, and controls during operation.
 Ease of use is broken down into the following categories, and each are equally weighted: